eduardokreisig/FinPulse/README_ML.md

 Inference runs automatically at the end of a "real import" when you confirm Y in:
 ```
-Run and ingest Machine Learning predictions for Classification and Type columns?
+Run and ingest Machine Learning predictions for Category and Subcategory columns?
 (Y/N)
 ```

 Alternatively, it can be invoked manually: